Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v55` - Si4032 radio now consumes 10-15mA less current than before, due to a misunderstanding of operation stages, allowing now to sleep properly between transmissions.
+Ability to specify TX power in each mode.
+Removed power save mode which changed interval and power below a certain altitude, which was a clone of a newer feature called `lowAltitudeFastTx`.
+Ability yo specify constant altitude when stationary use with no GPS.
+Others.
 * `v54` - power OFF routine modification, making the procedure status more clear.
 APRS temperature reporting length improvement.
 * `v53` - timing improvements down to milliseconds, with help of Bernd DL1XH.
 More talkative UART debug messages.
 * `v52` - heating bug with time management, APRS format improvement